Try Wisepops now

 For example:

-You can use Wisepops to collect emails (it’s a platform for generating leads “onsite”) and have them sent automatically to Klaviyo segments (to continue engaging them “offsite.”
+You can use Wisepops to capture emails (it’s a platform for generating leads “onsite”) and have them sent automatically to Klaviyo segments (to continue engaging them “offsite.”)

 More combinations of tools and plugins for Shopify marketing:

-• Product reviews + onsite notifications.
+• Product reviews + onsite feed.
 Use a product review app to collect and display customer reviews on your product pages.
-Then show reviews in your onsite notifications.
-A good combination for this task: Yotpo and Onsite notifications
+Then show reviews in your onsite feed.
+A good combination for this task: Yotpo and Onsite feed

 • Live chat + SMS campaigns.
 Live chat can help you collect phone numbers from your website visitors and score leads based on their behavior.
-This information can then be used by an SMS app to send targeted SS campaigns.
-A common set of tools for this technique would be Crisp and Postscript
+This information can then be used by an SMS app to send targeted SMS campaigns.
+A common set of tools would be Crisp and Postscript

 Best Shopify Marketing Ideas